Ventura AirConnect: Gujarat operations (2014–present)

 In late 2014, Ventura AirConnect was acquired by Diamond Aeronautics, a consortium of Gujarati diamond merchants, for approximately ₹20 crore.
 Diamond Aeronautics had complained of limited air service from Surat, a major centre of the local diamond industry.
 With the purchase, the focus of Ventura AirConnect turned to improve air connectivity within Gujarat.
 The new venture commenced operations on 13 December 2014 with a flight from Surat to Bhavnagar.

 The airline suspended operations in late 2015.
 There was a change in ownership, requiring security clearance from the Directorate General of Civil Aviation (DGCA).
 In April 2016, Ventura AirConnect won a tender from the Government of Gujarat to operate subsidised flights within the state.
 The airline's air operator's certificate was renewed on 9 June and it resumed operations on 25 June with a flight from Surat to Bhavnagar.
 It was suspended again.
-It relaunched third time in January 2018 and suspended services after few months.
-The services resumed forth time in January 2022.
+It relaunched for the third time in January 2018 and suspended services after a few months.
+The services resumed for the fourth time in January 2022.

 The promoters include two diamond merchants and a realtor.